 Leav is an accomplished poet and artist whose works of art embellish her books.
 Her next novel, Sad Girls, will be released in May, 2017.

 “Forever a wallflower”.
 8 1/2″ x 11″.
 Pan pastels and Faber Castell Pitt Pastel pencils on Canson Mi-teintes paper.

 The downcast eyes and the hair hiding part of the face tell a story of a young woman who doesn't want attention focused on her.

-In fact, she is most uncomfortable when the spotlight is on her, even when it is in a most natural situation as in the classroom.
+In fact, she is extremely uncomfortable when the spotlight is on her, even when it is in a most natural situation as in the classroom.
 She would rather not be singled out to answer any questions.
 Always unsure of herself and of the answers she might have, she avoids eye contact until the lesson is over.

-To be sure, we have all known people like this.
+We have all known people like this.